OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 </figure>

 I don’t have an answer for you, but hopefully this blog post would have helped identifying what would work best for you.

+_PS: Thanks to Rosi and Solomon for their input while writing this blog post._